tobymao/18xx/lib/engine/ability/README.md

   step); if unset or false, `Engine::Step::Tokener#adjust_token_price_ability!` infers that the special ability ought to be used whenever a token is being placed in a location that the ability is allowed to use.
 Default false.
+- `neutral`: If true, this ability uses a "neutral" token, which allows all corporations to pass through it

 ## sell_company